-We will start with some history about different ways the church has looked in different eras.
+A little history about different ways the church has looked in different eras:

 - During the middle-ages it was primarily through sacrament.